I. Acceptable and Responsible Use Policy

-EIS staff provides consulting to the various units of the University relating to use of Colleague code tables.
+The Office of Digital Learner Experience (DLX) provides consulting to the various units of the University relating to use of Colleague code tables.
 These code tables lie primarily in the area of Admissions and the Registrar’s office for Colleague.
-There is a shared responsibility for maintaining code tables between EIS staff and the individual departments that are the primary users of the code tables.
+There is a shared responsibility for maintaining code tables between DLX staff and the individual departments that are the primary users of the code tables.

 J. Resource Security

 Colleague Administrative data will be backed up daily and stored offsite.
 All servers will be physically protected from unauthorized access.
-The IT Data Center is off limits to unauthorized personnel.
-Authorized personnel are those persons who have a need to transact specific University computer-related business within the IT department.
+The DLX Data Center is off limits to unauthorized personnel.
+Authorized personnel are those persons who have a need to transact specific University computer-related business within the DLX department.
 Terminals and PCs will be automatically logged off if unattended for a period of twenty minutes.